 You can learn more about it and sponsor them here

 As if the marathon is not enough, Angus is joining forces with Tom's friend Curtis (who did the Ironman Swansea 70.3 for us in July 2023) to compete in what has been voted The Most Beautiful Race In The World.
 2.4 miles of swimming, 112 miles of cycling finished off with a marathon in the Swiss Alps.

 More details will be available soon!

-Debs & Geoff are planning to cycle the full length of Britain from John O'Groats to Lands End in mid-2024.
-Let us know if you'd like to join us.
+Debs & Geoff are planning to cycle the full length of Britain from John O'Groats to Lands End in June 2024.

 More details soon!